From formulas to cirquents in computability logic: Clustering all gates; ranking

 With truth redefined this way, the (remaining) {\bf Wn} component of the game $C^*$ represented by a cirquent $C$ under an interpretation $^*$ is defined as before.
 Namely, a legal run $\Gamma$ of $C^*$ is considered $\pp$-won iff $C$ is true w.r.t. $(^*,\Gamma)$.

 To understand what we have achieved by introducing ranking and why such a generalization of cirquents was naturally called for, let us, for simplicity, limit our attention to selectional-gate-free cirquents.
 This fragment of our logic can be seen to be sufficient to capture and naturally generalize the conservative extension of IF logic known as {\em extended IF logic} (cf. \cite{Tul09}).
 The latter, in addition to what IF logic calls {\em strong negation} $\sim$, also considers {\em weak negation} $\gneg$.
 While $\sim E$ simply means the result of changing in $E$ each operator and atom to its dual ($p$ to $\gneg p$ and vice versa, $\cla$ to $\cle$ and vice versa, $\mlc$ to $\mld$ and vice versa) and hence there is no real need to have $\sim$ as a primitive, weak negation $\gneg $ in (extended) IF logic is quite problematic.
 Namely, the latter does not act like an ordinary operator that can be applied anywhere in a formula; rather, extended IF logic (essentially) only allows $\gneg$ to be applied to entire IF formulas, thus deeming meaningless and illegal expressions such as, say, $\cle u\gneg\cla x\cle y\cla z\cle t/x p(x,y,z,t,u)$.
 This is so because the traditional approaches to IF logic are not general enough to directly provide a semantics for $\gneg$.
 This odd situation makes it evident that more general approaches are necessary.
-Our approach can claim to be one that fits the bill.
+Our approach can claim to be one that fits the bill.\footnote{It should be noted that there are other approaches closely related to or extending IF logic --- namely, Hodges's \cite{Hodges97} trump semantics and V\"{a}\"{a}n\"{a}nen's \cite{Vaa07} team logic --- in which one can form the weak negation of any formula.
+Those approaches are however quite different from ours, and we will not attempt a comparison.}

 As noted earlier, the reader is expected to be familiar with the basic concepts and ideas of IF logic and, specifically, the two concepts of negation that we are discussing.
 So, we only explain the present point through particular examples.